A Constant-Factor Approximation Algorithm for the Asymmetric Traveling Salesman Problem: Preliminaries

 In the rest of the paper we work exclusively with laminarly-weighted ATSP instances $\cI = (G, \cL, x, y)$.
 We will refer to them as simply \emph{instances}. \begin{definition} We say that an instance $\cI = (G, \cL, x, y)$ is a \emph{singleton instance} if all sets in $\cL$ are singletons. \end{definition} Such instances will play an important role in our algorithm.
 In particular, note that for singleton instances, the weight function $w_{\cI}$ is induced by nodes ($w(u,v) = y_u + y_v$ for all $(u,v) \in E$) just like in a node-weighted instance.
 The difference between singleton and node-weighted instances is that singleton instances are those \emph{laminarly-weighted} instances whose weight function is induced by nodes after having performed the reduction of \cref{thm:laminar}.
-A node-weighted instance does not necessarily give rise to a singleton instance.
+A node-weighted instance does not necessarily give rise to a singleton instance: for singleton instances we will also require that $x(\delta^+(v))=x(\delta^-(v))=1$ for every node $v$ with $y_v>0$.

 Recall that $\cost_\cI(F)$ is the induced weight of an edge multiset $F\subseteq E$ in the instance $\cI$.
 We will omit the subscript and use simply $\cost(F)$ whenever $\cI$ is clear from the context. \begin{definition} For an instance $\cI = (G, \cL, x, y)$ and a set $S \subseteq V$ we define